Sreetama Datta

 Q: How many chapters are there in Inorganic Chemistry for NEET?

 A: There are as many as four topics in the Inorganic Chemistry chapters for NEET.
 Last year, the total number of topics was nine.
 Five topics were from Class 11, and four topics are there from the Class 12 syllabus.
-The NEET 2024 syllabus has undergone major changes.
+The NEET syllabus underwent major changes in the year 2024, and it remained unchanged in 2025.
 Instead of segregating into Class 11 and Class 12 syllabus, it has been classified into Physical, Inorganic and Organic Chemistry chapters.
 As per the revised syllabus, there are four units.

 Q: Which chapters are included under Inorganic Chemistry for NEET?